AriFordsham/GHCWiki/data-parallel/regular.md

 ## Example 3: 3D Fast Fourier Transformation

-Applied FFT to each vector in a three dimensional matrix, once along each of the three axes, iterate a given number of times.
+Applied FFT to each vector in a three dimensional matrix, once along each of the three axes, iterate a given number of times (example taken from SAC web page)

 ```wiki
 fft3d:: Int -> DArray Array.DIM3 Complex -> DArray Array.DIM3 Complex -> DArray Array.DIM3 Complex